 TEETH WHITENING

 Teeth whitening treatment is one of the most common cosmetic dental treatments.
 Your teeth can potentially become eight shades lighter with an in-office treatment that takes just an hour, or you can opt for at-home treatment by wearing the teeth-whitening trays.
-There is another alternative for obtaining whitening treatments or products, which is to purchase them over the counter.
-These over-the-counter products include paint-on, toothpaste, strips and gels; however, most of the time, these products lead to disappointment.
+Another option for obtaining whitening treatments or products is to purchase them over the counter.
+These over-the-counter products include paint-on, toothpaste, strips, and gels; however, most of the time, they lead to disappointment.
 Carbamide or hydrogen peroxide is one of the main ingredients in the tooth whitening products.

-In-office treatments usually produce quicker and more noticeable results, while at-home treatments provide teeth whitening at the convenience of the patient's own home.
+In-office treatments usually produce quicker, more noticeable results, while at-home treatments provide teeth whitening at the patient's convenience.
 Patients are to obtain recommended treatments by consulting the dentist about their dental conditions.

 Teeth whitening is safe and effective.
-While in-office treatments produce quicker and more visible results, at-home treatments provide convenience at the patient’s own premises.
+While in-office treatments produce quicker, more visible results, at-home treatments offer convenience at the patient’s own premises.
 Over-the-counter products do not work for everyone, nor are they customised to everybody.
 Patients are advised to consult their dental practitioner for a proper diagnosis and personalised recommendations based on their individual conditions.

 Leading causes of discoloured teeth

-- Medication or intrinsic staining - Certain medications, such as fluoride or tetracycline, can cause staining on the teeth.
-Children shouldn't take any tetracycline, especially during those formative years of tooth development before the age of 8.
+Certain medications, such as fluoride or tetracycline, can cause staining on the teeth.
+Children shouldn't take any tetracycline, especially during the formative years of tooth development before age 8.

-- As our teeth are porous, superficial stains penetrate the teeth and stain the actual tooth structure.
+As our teeth are porous, superficial stains can penetrate the tooth structure and stain the actual tooth structure.
 Unlike skin and bone, human teeth stop growing after they are fully formed.
 The enamel layer will become thinner due to wear and tear, and the dentin layer will darken and become more intense over time.
-Eating food with high colours, such as coffee, red wine, cherries, and even soy sauce, will cause staining.
+Eating foods with high colour, such as coffee, red wine, cherries, and even soy sauce, can cause staining.

 Patients with these pre-existing conditions may experience tooth sensitivity after tooth whitening treatments.